 "I felt taken care of."

-However, 100% also had trouble with this screen.
+also had trouble with this screen.

 I decided I needed to include descriptive text to provide more clarity, and perhaps include onboarding in a future iteration.